 Thankfully, most of the common cravings we experience are already vegan.
 Even if they aren’t, it’s so easy to alter them!
 When it comes to variety and the availability of vegan alternatives, we are spoiled for choice.
 Not only are there so many different vegan products on the market, they are often sold at standard supermarkets and there are many different brands to suit everyone’s palate.
 It is always possible to come up with a vegan substitute with a little careful thought and preparation.

-Don’t forget to look at online vegan stores.
-The convenience of online shopping and home delivery means speciality foods that may be in hard-to-get-to places are available with just the click of a mouse.
+Shop online: Don’t forget to look at online vegan stores.
+The convenience of home delivery makes some specialty foods that may not be available locally easily found at just a click of a mouse.

 One of the challenges we face when transitioning to living as a vegan is navigating the relationships with those we hold close.
 Unfortunately just because our family loves us, doesn’t necessarily mean that they are going to make the same connections that we have made between the food we eat and the animals that we care about.
 Sadly, they may never become vegans themselves.